WesleyAC/deeplinks/readme.md

 <script type="module" src="/deeplinks/deeplinks.js"></script>
 ```

-## Known bugs

-* If multiple elements have the same textual contents, they are not disambiguated.

 ## How it works

 The fragment identifier is made of a hash of the contents of the [text node](https://developer.mozilla.org/en-US/docs/Web/API/Text) in the DOM.
 For instance, imagine the following html: